keeltrace/qlcplus-wiki/QLC-Plus-5-build-HOWTO.md

 Building QLC+ 5 is very similar to building QLC+ 4.<br>
 However, the minimum Qt version required is 5.14.2. <br>
-It is recommended to use the official Qt versions via online installer: https://download.qt.io/official_releases/online_installers/<br>
+It is recommended to use the official Qt versions via [online installer](https://download.qt.io/official_releases/online_installers)<br>

 Notes about Qt: